 - I can’t stress enough the importance of battery maintenance, clean terminals, and good ground connections.
 Low power can damage a slide or stabilizer.

 - Keep hydraulic reservoirs full of the proper hydraulic fluid.
 Clean around the filler cap before removing the cap to help prevent unwanted contaminants in the reservoir.
 When checking these reservoirs for full, stabilizers and slide rooms should be in the retracted position.

-- In some instances the electronics and switches are exposed to road grime from under the RV.
+- In some instances electronics and switches get exposed to road grime from under the RV.
 They have come from the factory with a protective cover.
-It is important this protective cover not be removed.
+Do not remove this protective cover.
 It is a good idea to check that it is performing properly and protecting the controls.

 - Slides and stabilizers have many different safety features as to when they will operate.
-Switch on or off, Stabilizers up or down, etc. Always refer to the manual if they are not performing and make certain all these settings are met.
+Switch on or off, Stabilizers up or down, etc. Meet all settings and refer to the manual if they are not performing.